c-haisten/c2c_summit/c2c-summit-lab-guide.md

 To learn more visit: https://bridgecrew.io/checkov/

-#### Find and Fix Insecure Infrastructure Code

-The first place the lab will begin is with investigating Exampli Corp's infrastructure code in the company's GitHub repository.
+The first place we will begin is with investigating Exampli Corp's infrastructure code in the company's GitHub repository.

 Follow the steps below :